 The following variants of the PIED GROUP are included in this Standard as a guide only and as a reference for Breeders and Judges for use by member bodies/clubs who may wish to separate further the Dominant Pied and Clearflighted Dominant Pied groups in The Standard.
-Should these additional classes not be provided in showing schedules all Dominant Pieds will be included in section 16 of the Matrix on page 24 of The Standard.
+Should these additional classes not be provided in showing schedules all Dominant Pieds will be included in the Matrix page of The Standard.